Saturday, January 12, 2013

 Tomorrow provides an opportunity to "be there" with and for one another.
 I'll be at St. John's tomorrow (Sunday), ready to be there for the community, but I also joyfully imagine that people will be there for one another while they watch the game.
 After I give thanks for Christ's presence among the people of St. John's, I'll go watch the second half with my Mom, Dad and daughters.
 My belief is that Christ will be there, too.

-Posted by An average joe smith at 3:45 PM
+Posted by Anonymous at 3:45 PM